dorianguzman/personas-report/report-generator/README.md

 ## 📊 Data Requirements

 **Required:** CSV with `Date` and `Impressions` columns
-**Optional Click Data:**
+**Optional Affiliate & Click Data:**
-- Check the "I have clicks data" checkbox
+- Check the "I have affiliate posts and clicks data" checkbox
 - Enter manually in table or upload separate CSV
-- System hides clicks UI when unchecked
+- Optional: Include `Posts with Affiliate Links` column in your CSV
+- System calculates affiliate conversion rate (clicks/affiliate posts)

 ## 🎨 Branding